-This app displays the Geologic Time Scale that represents the timeline for Earth's history and also includes illustrations and information for significant events that have occurred during Earth's long history.
-The Geologic Time Scale shows the names of the eons, eras, periods, epochs, and ages along with their corresponding dates.
+This app displays the Geologic Time Scale that represents the timeline for Earth's history and also includes illustrations and information for events that have occurred during Earth's long history.
+The geotimescale enhanced app shows the names of the eons, eras, periods, epochs, and ages along with their corresponding dates.

 Need to find out when dinosaurs ruled the world or when reptiles first appeared?
-This is a complete reference for students, educators, professional geologists, or anyone interested in geology.
+The geotimescale app is a complete reference for students, educators, professional geologists, or anyone interested in geology.
 This is an easy, quick way to get the names and numerical dates of each

 of the eons, eras, periods, epochs, and ages.